 How do I add a student?

-First Name, Last Name, Email, High School and HS Graduation Year are required.
-Address and Notes are optional.
+- The First Name, Last Name, Email, High School and HS Graduation Year are required.

 - Counselor (default): The counselor owns the student's plan and has 100% control over how to share it with their student.

-- Student: The student owns the plan and will be the only one able to create and refine it.
+- Student: The student owns the plan and will be the only one able to create and refie it.
 The counselor will continue to have complete visibility of the student's progress and plan.

-If you chose Student Ownership, an email will be automatically sent to the student on the counselor's behalf and include the student's account details and instructions on how to get started.
-By default, Add Student will stay open after you save, so you can continue to add students up to the limit you have licensed.
+- If you chose Student Ownership, an email will be automatically sent to the student on the counselor's behalf, which includes the student's account details and instructions on how to get started

 How do I change a student’s account from Counselor Ownership to Student Ownership?